 Historic Babysitting Rates

 Curious about how babysitting rates have changed over time?
-See our previous studies from 2012-2020:
+See our data from 2012-2021:

 Babysitting rates 2020